DamoM73/anvil-python-tutorials/09_set_start_component.md

     # Any code you write here will run before the form opens.
 ```

 It does exactly what is says.
-In order to make code run as soon as the form loads, we just bneed to add it to the `__init__` after that comment.
+In order to make code run as soon as the form loads, we just need to add it to the `__init__` after that comment.

 ## Loading HomeComponent